ava-labs/subnet-evm/cmd/README.md

 });
 ```

-Cool now let's see if it passes.
-We need to get a local subnet-evm up and running.
-If we go to the `./scripts/run.sh` file, we can see a script that installs avalanchego, sets up a local network, and spins up a subnet-evm using the genesis.
+Let's see if it passes!
+We need to get a local network up and running.
+If we go to the `./scripts/run.sh` file, we can see a script that installs avalanchego, sets up the primary subnet, and spins up a subnet-evm using the genesis json file.

 Before we run this script, we actually need to modify the genesis within `./scripts/run.sh` to enable our precompile.

 ```json
 {